Section 1: Introduction

 Benefits of healthy eating

 - Enhanced Immunity: A nutritious meal is the most important key towards achieving better immunity against many chronic diseases.
-Meals complimented with vegetables are great sources of dietary fibers and multivitamins.
+Meals complimented with vegetables are great sources of dietary fibres and multivitamins.

-- Improved metabolism: Protein-rich meals help in improving the body metabolism rate.
+- Improved metabolism: Protein-rich meals help in improving the body’s metabolism rate.
 This also directly impacts one’s effort in losing weight positively while retaining energy for day to day work.

 - Better Mood: Good Food is Good Mood.
 Enjoying healthy meals can spike up a person’s daily energy level making them feel good.
 Light meals without much carbs and fats grant a person more flexibility.